dudarev/crawl-amazon/README.md

 Run with `python main.py`.

-It asks for search string and may ask for verification code wich is sent in email.
+It asks for search string and may ask for verification code which is sent in email.

 See configuration parameters in `main.py` that may be useful for testing and debugging.